cspark2610/medical-transcription-classification-/README.md

                  'Cosmetic/PlasticSurgery' 'Consult-HistoryandPhy.'
 'Chiropractic'
                  'Autopsy']

-The following barplot displays the distribution of transcription counts for each class from most to least.
+So, we see that under medical specialty there are a few classes that are not releveant to our objective such as OfficeNotes, Letters, SOAP charts.
+We will remove them, but before doing so let's examine the distribution of transcriptions for our classses.

 ![alt text](https://github.com/cspark2610/medical-transcription-classification-/blob/main/images/img1.png)

-Evidently, the figure shows very high class imbalance, ranging from 6 to 1088 transcripts.
-Surgery sticks out immediately, having a much higher count than the others which is a bit of an issue for classification; especially given the handful of classes with lower values.
-So, it is time to start cutting out classes.

-We will filter out classes that are unusable from low counts and irrelevant for the scope of this project.
+It is clearly evident that our classes are severely imbalanced; classes range from from 6 to 1088 transcripts, which is problematic.
+In addition, we can see that Surgery has clearly more values than the others by a good amount.
+Lastly, we observe that a handful of our classes have very few transcription values which we will unfortunately have to account for by screening them out.

-Firstly, after examining Surgery, it appears that it is composed of a mix of generalized and specialized procedures from other classes, along with other 'outlier' procedures that do not quite belong in the other 39 classes.
-For reasons of potentially strong overlap with others specialties, in addition to having vastly far more counts than the rest, I chose to drop this class, in spite of the data loss.
+So after diving deeper into Surgery, it appears that it is composed of a mix of generalized and specialized procedures from other classes, along with 'outlier' procedures that do not quite belong to any of the other 39 classes.
+It is concerning that Surgery contains information that overlap with many of our specialties, and, in addition to its' contribution to our case of imbalanced class data; I believe we should drop it, in spite of the lost data.

-* Note: in another project, or even deeper into this one, I believe Surgery can be partitioned by procedural type and be reallocated to appropriate classes, although  parsing through 1000+ transcripts will be very time consuming.
+* Note: Surgery data can be salvaged, in my opinion, by partitioning data by procedural type and reallocate them to appropriate classes; however, parsing through 1000+ transcripts will be very time consuming.

-Nexy, I filtered out secondary classes such as 'OfficeNotes', 'Letters', 'IME-QME-WorkCompetc., and, 'Consult-HistoryandPhy'.
+Next, we will filter out our secondary classes, 'OfficeNotes', 'SOAP/Chart/ProgressNotes', 'Letters', 'IME-QME-WorkCompetc.', 'DischargeSummary' and, 'Consult-HistoryandPhy'.

-And, lastly, we need to decide a suitable cut-off threshold that filters thru frequency counts amongst the lower classes.
-I've went a bit further attempting different thresholds (25 and 50 transcripts), along with using four different resampling methods (SMOTE, ADASYN, SMOTEEN, SMOTETOMEK), all of which actually lowered classifcation rate, but this may be a result of resampling from lower counts.
+Now we need to decide on a threshold cut-off for lower classes.
+So, I've went a bit further along attempting different thresholds (25 and 50 transcripts), along with attempting four different resampling methods (SMOTE, ADASYN, SMOTEEN, SMOTETOMEK) - all of which actually worsened performance, perhaps, in result of resampling from low number of values.

-Additionaly, with train,test,split our training set will be further reduced.
-Therefore, I decided that our threshold be set at 75 and above.
-This leads to having 13 unique classes.
+Additionaly, we will be patitioning our dataset into testing and training set that would cause classes to have even less.
+Therefore, we will proceed by setting our cut-off threshold at 75 and above.
+This leads to 13 unique classes.

 ![alt text](https://github.com/cspark2610/medical-transcription-classification-/blob/main/images/img2.png)

-It is great to see that our distribution is fairly balanced with a decent amount of data for all classes.
+With our 13 classes, our distribution balance significantly improved.

 ## Text Preprocessing

-Before we beging feature extraction, a lot of work preprocessing needs to take place to streamline the vectorization process.
+Before we beging feature extraction, a lot of preprocessing needs to take be enacted to streamline the vectorization process.
 This includes splitting our transcripts into lists of words, lowercasing all words, expanding contractions (i.e., that's -> that is), removing punctuations, stopwords, digits, special characters, and outliers that I had picked up along the way ('mmddyyyy','abc', etc.).
-Basically, any words or sequene of words you know does not help define the uniqueness of the class to allow for better classification.
-And, lastly, texts/tokens are lemmatized, stemmed, and terms with less tah n2 character counts will be discarded.
+Basically, any words or sequene of words you know does not help define the class.
+And, lastly, lemmatizing and stemming words, and removing terms with less tah n2 characters.

-For evaluation of scispaCy's 'en_core_sm' biomedical NLP package, I developed two preprocessing functions that perform all the above functions withe the exception of the latter function which will include scispaCy's functionality.
+For evaluation of scispaCy's 'en_core_sm' biomedical NLP package, we will develop two preprocessing functions that perform all the above with one of the functions containing scispaCy.

 You can look more into it.
 This package contains over 100,000 biomedical vocabulary, contains more attributes and methods such as abbreviation detection, genetic biomarkers, and details for biomedical entities.
 Here is the url, https://pypi.org/project/scispacy/.

 ### Text Data Feature Extraction - Count Vectorization (CV) and term frequency inverse document frequency (Tf-IDF)(TF)

-So, now we will intiate the feature extraction process.
 We will begin by performing sklearn's 'train_test_split' function to output 20% testing set and 80% training set.
 Reasons for why we are doing this first is because we do not want to fit and tranform our entire dataset with CV and TFIDF; by doing so, will allow some extra information regarding our validation set to leak into our classification process, which will inflate our metrics.
 So, split first.

 Now we are setting our parameters for Count Vectorization and Tf-Idf.
 I set both to extract unigrams, bigrams and trigrams, or (1,3 n-grams), max features were set to 5000; although, a higher number of features will allow for better classification scores, but this will require higher computing power and memory, which I do not currently have at my disposal.